pradeepparit/Virtual_Mouse/README.md

 # Installation
 To run this project install above mentioned Dependencies and and follow the instructions below:

-1. Clone the repository to your mashine:
+1. Clone the repository to your machine:
 ```
 git clone https://github.com/pradeepparit/Virtual_Mouse.git
 ```